Academic Status

 Academic Probation

-Satisfactory Academic Progress (SAP) is the policy set forth by the College to ensure students are making progress towards their degree.
-To maintain good academic standing and eligibility for all types of financial aid at St. Olaf College, students must make Satisfactory Academic Progress (SAP) towards a degree.
+Satisfactory Academic Progress (SAP) is the policy set forth by the College to ensure students are making progress toward their degree.
+To maintain good academic standing and eligibility for all types of financial aid at St. Olaf College, students must make Satisfactory Academic Progress (SAP) toward a degree.
 SAP standards are based on federal regulations and apply to federal, state and St. Olaf financial aid.
 SAP standards are cumulative and include all periods of enrollment, whether or not the student received financial aid.

 Overview of Satisfactory Academic Progress Policy (SAP)